Please, don’t forget to water the flowers! Xoxo.

 2021, fashion art project and collection with oversized unisex T-shirts

 During the second Corona-lockdown, Hidéo SNES found the title of the exhibition as a post-it note on the fridge.
-This particular message may not have anything peculiar about it, yet it inspired Snes to create the exhibition “Please, don’t forget to water the flowers.
-Xoxo!”.
+This particular message may not have anything peculiar about it, yet it inspired Snes to create the exhibition “Please, don’t forget to water the flowers!
+Xoxo.”.
 Because it is an exploration of language.
-And with digital and analogue communication channels and their nature.
+And with digital and analog communication channels and their nature.
 Especially during the lockdown, language seemed to change.
 Slow and fragmentary at first, novel particles emerged more and more clearly until they became part of common speech and were suddenly ubiquitous.
-They were products born of perseverance, loneliness and insecurity.
+They were products born of perseverance, loneliness, and insecurity.